Speak to one of our experts now about this offer

 You may also like

-This is just a taster of what’s on offer.
-Chat to one of our Personal Travel Experts to find your dream escorted tour in this bucket-list destination.
+Chat to one of our Personal Travel Experts to find your dream trip in this bucket-list destination.

 Hobbiton Movie Set Tour

-Depart from Rotorua for Matamata, home to the Hobbiton Movie Set.
+Make your way from Rotorua for Matamata, home to the Hobbiton Movie Set.
 Drive through a working sheep farm to the Shire’s rest where you will join a tour of the famous film set.
-Learn how the set was created as you discover 44 hobbit holes, the Mill and double arch bridge and the party tree.
+Learn how the set was created as you discover hobbit holes, the Mill and double arch bridge and the party tree.
 You can also have your picture taken by Bilbo’s front door at Bag End.
-Finish your tour with a drink at the cosy Green Dragon Inn and take in the view across the lake to the mill and Bag End.
+Finish your tour with a tasty lunch in the Party Marquee and take in the view across the lake to the mill and Bag End.

 Depart from Blenheim for this full-day tour which journeys through the renowned Marlborough wine region.
-Visit wineries and enjoy two fine wine experiences including the region’s iconic winery, Cloudy Bay.
-Continue through the Marlborough Sounds for a unique seafood cruise.
+Visit wineries and enjoy two fine wine experiences before continuing on through the Marlborough Sounds for a unique seafood cruise.
 Learn about the local history, visit a marine farm and stop to sample some fresh seafood paired with a glass of sauvignon blanc before your return journey.

 Martinborough Wine Tour